wcko87/rabiribi-map-editing/docs/events/map_transitions_and_warps.md

 ### Tele ID and Cross Map Events

-- If you touch a Tele ID X event, the next warp you take will bring you to warp stone ID X.
+- If you touch a Tele ID X event, the next warp you take will bring you to warp exit X.

 - If you touch a CROSS MAP Y event, the next warp you take will bring you to map Y.

-- If warp stone ID X does not exist in map Y, the warp will put you in the same location, but in map Y (wrong warp).
+- If warp exit X does not exist in map Y, the warp will put you in the same location, but in map Y (wrong warp).

 #### Tele ID Events:
 ```